On the shores of the Seven Seas Lagoon in the Magic Kingdom Resort Area, the Polynesian is surrounded by water, tropical vegetation, and rich colors.

-The Never Land Club is a Peter Pan themed children’s activity center where kids can spend the afternoon and evening while their parents enjoy an outing on their own.
-Fully supervised and open daily from 4pm until midnight, the center can provide children with dinner, snacks, and a wide variety of games and activities.
+Lilo’s Playhouse is a themed children’s activity center where kids can spend the afternoon and evening while their parents enjoy an outing on their own.
+Fully supervised and open daily, generally from 4:30 pm until midnight, the center can provide children with dinner, snacks, and a wide variety of games and activities.

 Other Recreation Options

-Moana Mickey’s Arcade features classic and state-of-the-art video games.
-The Mikala Canoe Club Marina has different styles of boats – yes, including canoes – available for guests to rent.
-A 1.5 mile trail around the shores of the Seven Seas Lagoon beckons avid walkers and runners.
+A 1.5 mile trail around the shores of the Seven Seas Lagoon beckons avid walkers and runners – although it does not form a complete loop.
 Guests can take advantage of Bass Nitro Fishing trips, including Junior Fishing Excursions for newly minted anglers.
 The poolside Cabanas are an ideal place to relax, watch television, and order drinks from a Disney cast member in between dips in the heated water.